Troubleshooting Smart Card/PIV authentication

 Revocation checking occurs for every certificate in the chain.
 It might be necessary to repeat this process for each intermediate certificate in the PKI chain.

-If your are using more than one certificate, combine them into a single file.
+If you're using more than one certificate, combine them into a single file.

 - Upload trust-chain.pem when creating the Smart Card Identity Provider and ensure that no other Smart Cards IDPs exist.